RSMP Nordic Activity Plan 2025–2026

 Traffic Light Programming

 There is a big need for making traffic light controller signal programming easier, cheaper, and more flexible for road authorities.
+An open and vendor‑neutral RSMP specification for signal programs can open the possibility for vendor‑neutral tools and workflow for signal programming, open‑source tools, etc.

-Signal Program Specification 1.0: new
+Signal Program Specification 1.0 — ongoing

 Develop SXLs for Other Types of Equipment

 RSMP can be used for many different types of equipment, and this is indeed already the case in many cities.
-However, only the SXL for Traffic Light Controllers have been standardized by RSMP Nordic, all other uses of RSMP for other types of equipment rely on custom SXLs.
+However, only the SXL for Traffic Light Controllers has been standardized by RSMP Nordic; all other uses of RSMP for other types of equipment rely on custom SXLs.
 This means every project reinvents the same type of messages, and that equipment and systems using these custom SXLs are incompatible.

-Release SXLs for other types of equipment: ongoing
+Release SXLs for other types of equipment — ongoing

 Testing Tools